MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/lab01_ex01.md

         </div>
         <div class="col-sm-12 col-lg-4">

         Now that you have ordered and provisioned the Demo Slides App & Pipeline from the shared Project, you will find that OpenShift will automatically deploy an ephemeral Jenkins server when it detects a Jenkins-based Pipeline manifest.

+        <br /><br />

         Give the Jenkins Pods a few moments to start.

         </div>
 {{< /twoSideStep >}}